letrongminh/lab1/README.md

 * - Words are found using the pattern: `(\w+'\ w +)|(\w+-\w+'\w+)|(\w+-\w+'\w)|\w+`
 * - Sentences are defined using the pattern: `([A-Z][^\.!?]*[\.!?])`
 * All matches are searched using the re.findall() method

+### Compare
+* With "the first way", we can read many different csv files without changing the filename in the code in "the second method".